amiiralii/alternative/README.md

-# Title of Study: Looking for better ways for doing regression using instance-based reasoning methods
+# Looking for better ways for doing regression using instance-based reasoning methods

-## These are just experiments.
-Final implementations will be coded on EZR code base.

 ### Amirali Rayegan

+Final implementations of this experiments will be coded on EZR code base.